chrisnoonan98675/site/xl-deploy/how-to/using-the-xl-deploy-cli-provisioning-extension.markdown

 ## Step 10 Deprovision the environment

 To deprovision the created environment, you can use the `deprovision` method, passing it the ID of the environment you want to deprovision.
-Thsi will destroy the environment and all related configuration items.
+This will destroy the environment and all related configuration items.

 {% highlight python %}
-provisioner.deprovision(provisioned_environment_id="Environments/env/id")
+task = provisioner.deprovision(provisionedBlueprintId="ProvisioningEnvironments/test-environment/wdt6cP-EC2AMIs")
+deployit.startTaskAndWait(task.id)
 {% endhighlight %}